 Other Things To Know About Hotel Imperial

-The hotel was initially built as the residence for the German Duke of Württemberg in 1867.
-At the occasion of the World Exposition 1873 it was transformed into the Hotel Imperial, as the Duke and his wife did not feel comfortable there (hard to believe).
+In 1867, the German Duke of Württemberg needed a home on Ringstrasse and built a town palace.
+At the occasion of the World Exposition 1873 the palace converted into Hotel Imperial.
+Why?
+Because the Duke and his wife did not feel comfortable there – hard to believe.

 Note: I was invited by Hotel Imperial.
-All opinions expressed are my own.
+All opinions expressed and English language mistakes made are my own.